 In a motion filed in New York federal court, the CIA claimed that limited disclosures to reporters do not waive national security exemptions to Freedom of Information Act (FOIA) requests.
 Intelligence and law enforcement agencies frequently deny records requests on the basis of protecting sensitive national security information, one of nine exemptions written into the federal FOIA law…“In this case, CIA voluntarily disclosed to outsiders information that it had a perfect right to keep private,” [the Judge] wrote.
 “There is absolutely no statutory provision that authorizes limited disclosure of otherwise classified information to anyone, including ‘trusted reporters,’ for any purpose, including the protection of CIA sources and methods that might otherwise be outed.”

 Here’s Chris Cuomo’s “legal reasoning” via Prof. Volokh.
 (Cuomo: “remember, it’s illegal to possess these stolen documents.
 It’s different for the media.
 So everything you learn about this, you’re learning from us.”).
+EXTRA IRONY BONUS: CNN — that same defender of transparency and the public’s “right to know” — forced YouTube to remove the video clip of Cuomo’s inanity.

 THE US government has charged 13 Russians and three Russian companies over a sophisticated, multimillion-dollar operation designed to sway the 2016 US election in Donald Trump's favour.

 "Judges Say Throw Out the Map.
 Lawmakers Say Throw Out the Judges."
-Michael Wines has this article in today's edition of The New York Times.
+Michael Wines has this articlein today's edition of The New York Times.

-Now he’s going to have to trust others in a field he knows little about, if he wants his newest acquisition, the Los Angeles Times, to bloom again.
+Now he’s going to have to trust others in a field he knows little about, if he

-In two words, show humility, says an author who has been following billionaires buying media properties.
+In two words, show humility, says an author who has been following billionaires

 A team of FBI and IRS agents on Tuesday searched a North Dallas office building, authorities said. ...
 Brint Ryan, who has an office in the building, said about 40 agents were at the offices of Garza & Harris.